Elevated Heart Rate After Exercise? Here’s Why + What To Do About It

 Each beat that the heart does make not only provides more blood because stroke volume has increased, but it also better reaches the muscles (due to increased capillary density) and is extracted and used more efficiently.

-Thus, this improved cardiovascular efficiency allows your heart rate during exercise to be lower as you become more aerobically trained and conditioned.
+Thus, this improves cardiovascular efficiency and reduces your heart rate during exercise as you become more aerobically trained and conditioned.

 These same cardiovascular adaptations help your heart rate return to resting levels quickly after exercise once you become fit.

-The recovery process after physical exertion requires a brief period of increased circulation to shuttle away metabolic waste products that are built up in your muscles during the energy generation process and to deliver nutrients to help repair and refuel your muscles.
+The recovery process after physical exertion requires a brief period of increased circulation to shuttle away metabolic waste products built up in your muscles during the energy generation process and deliver nutrients to help repair and refuel your muscles.

 A person pointing at their watch.